On Retail Orders of $40

 A: Dear R., Thanks for your question and for your interest in using aromatherapy to help your friend.
-The best discussion of aromatherapy and MS that I have found is in Shirley Price's book, Aromatherapy for Health Professionals.
-In this book, she reports that essential oils have been used to improve sleep, strengthen muscles and relieve muscle tension and spasm in people with MS.
+The best discussion of essential oils and multiple sclerosis that I have found is in Shirley Price's book, Aromatherapy for Health Professionals.
+In this book, she reports that essential oils have been used to improve sleep, reduce pain, strengthen muscles and relieve muscle tension and spasm in people with MS.

-The oils used for these purposes (which have been reported to have good results) include Sandalwood, Geranium and Lemongrass.
-Rosemary has also been reported to help with muscle fatigue, balancing immune function, and memory.
+The essential oils used for Multiple Sclerosis (which have been reported to have good results) include Sandalwood, Geranium, and Lemongrass.
+Rosemary has also been reported to help with muscle fatigue, balancing immune function, and memory in patients with MS.

 Most interestingly, Price reports a specific case study in which an aromatherapist had wonderful success in helping a 46 year old woman with MS who came to her with spasms, headaches, pain in the neck and shoulder, and poor sleep.
 This aromatherapist initially used a massage oil containing 2 drops Roman Chamomile, 1 drop Lavender and 5 drops Sweet Marjoram (this should be diluted in 4 teaspoons carrier oil).
 In between visits, the patient's husband applied the oil mixture at night before bed.
-After several weeks, the aromatherapist changed to the following formula: Rosemary - 2 drops Roman Chamomile, 2 drops, Lavender - 2 drops and Cedarwood Atlas - 2 drops (again, this should be diluted in 4 tsp carrier oil).
+After several weeks, the aromatherapist changed to the following MS formula:

 The first formula she used is very deeply relaxing and would help to release stress and fear from the body and promote good sleep.
 The second formula would be a little more energizing and strengthening while still retaining the stress-reducing benefits of the Lavender and Chamomile.